Dynamical Orbital Angular Momentum Induced by Circularly Polarized Phonons

 which stands for the electron-phonon coupling.
 As an example, in the case of the CCW mode, the relative phonon displacement is given by $\bm u(t)=u_r(\cos\omega t,\sin\omega t)$, where $u_r=u_B-u_A$ is the relative amplitude of phonons with $u_A$ and $u_B$ being the rotating amplitude of the atoms A and B, and $\omega$ is the phonon frequency.
 We notice that the modulated hopping parameter $\delta t_{ij}^{\alpha\beta}\sim(u_r/a_0)t_{ij}^{\alpha\beta}$ is of the first order in the relative amplitude.
 Here we compare the band structures without phonons (blue lines) and those with phonons (red lines) after taking the time average in Fig.~\ref{fig1}(b), where two flat bands appear when phonons are absent due to the destructive interference of electronic waves on the honeycomb lattice with the $\sigma$-type hopping only~\cite{Wu2007,Wu2008,Liu2014}.
 A small energy shift between the bands with the red and blue lines comes from the energy transfer between phonons and electrons at the initial transient stage, and it will eventually approach a nonequilibrium steady state.
 Eventually, the electronic energy becomes a periodic function of time $t$: $E(t+T)=E(t)$ with the time period $T$.

-\textit{Dynamical OAM with a geometric nature.---} The overlap between electronic orbitals are periodically modulated by chiral phonons.
+\textit{Dynamical OAM with a geometric nature.---} The overlap between electronic orbitals are periodically modulated by circularly polarized phonons.
 We assume that the phonon frequency is much smaller than the electronic band gap.
-By treating the atomic rotation as an adiabatic process, the electronic OAM is directly induced due to the geometric effect originating from the dynamically acquired Berry phase~\cite{Berry1984,Trifunovic2019}, and the time-dependent OAM of the $n$th band at time $t$ is given by~\cite{SM}
+By treating the atomic rotation as an adiabatic process, the electronic OAM is directly induced due to the geometric effect originating from the dynamically acquired Berry phase~\cite{Berry1984,Trifunovic2019}, and the time-dependent OAM for the $i(=x,y,z)$ component of the $n$th band at time $t$ is given by~\cite{SM}